AnalogJ/lexicon/CONTRIBUTING.md

 Thanks!
 There are tons of different DNS services, and unfortunately a large portion of them require paid accounts, which makes it hard for us to develop `lexicon` providers on our own.
-We want to keep it as easy as possible to contribute to `lexicon`, so that you can use your favorite DNS service with your app.
-There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.
+We want to keep it as easy as possible to contribute to `lexicon`, so that you can automate your favorite DNS service.
+There are a few guidelines that we need contributors to follow so that we can keep on top of things.

 ## Getting Started